 Juvenile life without parole is also a major problem.
 New York trails only California, Texas, Louisiana, and Georgia in the number of juvenile life sentences.
 This state has also zealously pursued life without parole sentences.
 Although New York does not have the death penalty, it is one of the four harshest states in the country, alongside California, Georgia, and Texas, in sentencing its citizens to life without parole.
 Nearly 20% of New York’s prison population carries a life sentence of some form, and one out of every nine of those convictions are for nonviolent crimes 82.7% of New York life sentences are non-white.
 Juveniles sentenced to life without parole, and are punished well past the time that they are any danger to the public.
 Moreover, The high cost of incarceration deprives others of opportunities, such as education.
 Throwing away the keys on kids for the sake of punishment forces other kids out of classrooms.

 Law enforcement should focus on keeping the public safe.
 Instead, law enforcement has strayed too far to slaking a thirst for vengeance.
 If the death penalty only exists to serve revenge, that revenge should be weighed against the cost.
 While some mistakes must be punished, the current system denies too many a second chance.
 Severe sentences like the death penalty and juvenile life without parole are punishments with astronomical costs that do not reduce crime.
 Both practices should be ended, leaving the freed up resources for schools.

-Until we change who votes, it’s unlikely we’ll see any changes to the broken systems that fail us daily.
+We must expand the electorate and empower voters to change the broken systems that disproportionately fail Black Americans.
 We must reform our democracy so that sensible criminal justice reform is possible.
-It’s our obligation to end America’s costly over-incarceration problems, and to deliver a promising future to those from whom the future has been robbed.
+It’s our obligation to end America’s costly over-incarceration problem and to deliver a promising future to those from whom the future has been robbed.